AlexiaChen/awesome-stars/README.md

 ## [Scala](id:scala)

+- [delta-io/delta](https://github.com/delta-io/delta) – An open-source storage framework that enables building a Lakehouse architecture with compute engines including Spark, PrestoDB, Flink, Trino, and Hive and APIs for Scala, Java, Rust, Ruby, and Python.
 - [simerplaha/SwayDB](https://github.com/simerplaha/SwayDB) – Persistent and in-memory key-value storage engine for the JVM that scales on a single machine.
 - [twitter/algebird](https://github.com/twitter/algebird) – Abstract Algebra for Scala
 - [nbronson/scala-stm](https://github.com/nbronson/scala-stm) – A library-based Software Transactional Memory (STM) for Scala, coupled with transactional sets and maps